Armoured fighting vehicle: Tankette

 A tankette is a tracked armed and armoured vehicle resembling a small "ultra-light tank" or "super-light tank" roughly the size of a car, mainly intended for light infantry support or scouting.
-Tankettes were introduced in the mid-1920s as a reconnaissance vehicle and a mobile machine gun position They were one or two-man vehicles armed with a machine gun.
+Tankettes were introduced in the mid-1920s as a reconnaissance vehicle and a mobile machine gun position.
+They were one or two-man vehicles armed with a machine gun.
 Colloquially it may also simply mean a "small tank".

 Tankettes were designed and built by several nations between the 1920s and 1940s following the British Carden Loyd tankette which was a successful implementation of "one man tank" ideas from Giffard Le Quesne Martel, a British Army engineer.
 They were very popular with smaller countries.
 Some saw some combat (with limited success) in World War II.
 However, the vulnerability of their light armour eventually caused the concept to be abandoned.
 However, the German Army uses a modern design of air-transportable armoured weapons carriers, the Wiesel AWC, which resembles the concept of a tankette.

 Super-heavy tank

 The term "super-heavy tank" has been used to describe armoured fighting vehicles of extreme size, generally over 75 tonnes.
 Programs have been initiated on several occasions with the aim of creating an invincible siegeworks/breakthrough vehicle for penetrating enemy formations and fortifications without fear of being destroyed in combat.
 Examples were designed in World War I and World War II (such as the Panzer VIII Maus), along with a few in the Cold War.
-However, few working prototypes were built and there is no clear evidence any of these vehicles saw combat, as their immense size would have made most designs impractical.
+Despite their ambitious designs remain largely experimental; few working prototypes were built and there is no clear evidence any of these vehicles saw combat, as their immense size would have made most designs impractical.